isomerpages/moe-yishunsec/_the-yss-experience/DSA to Yishun Secondary.md

 *From 2022, YSS will be offering Exercise and Sports Science as a GCE O-level subject.
 Students who have the aptitude for sports and have the necessary skills requisite may apply to take up this subject.*

+**Selection Criteria:**

+* Demonstrate aptitude and passion in Football
+* Preferably have represented their primary schools in National/International events (e.g. National School Games, etc)
+* Student who is <u>not</u> in the primary school Football team is <u>also</u> encouraged to apply

 Please click the link below for PDF version.